vectorgrp/sil-kit/docs/api/genericmessage.rst

 Using the Generic Message API
 -----------------------------
-A Generic Message is a plain byte vector which contains arbitrary user data.
+A Generic Message is a plain byte vector containing arbitrary user data.
 It can be distributed among the participants of a simulation using a publish / subscribe mechanism.
 One publisher can be connected to several subscribers, without modelling an underlying network or bus.
 Published messages are immediately transmitted to all connected subscribers, that is, without any modelled latency.

 Publishers and subscribers are identified by a name and are connected by links.
-For each link there is exactly one publisher, and possibly many subscribers.
+For each link, there is exactly one publisher, and possibly many subscribers.
 Publisher and subscribers may only be connected by a single link.
 That is, a susbcriber may not be served by mutliple publishers.